Download Careers360 App

 Laboratory Thermometer:

 In order to measure temperatures outside of the human body with clinical thermometers, we need a different sort of thermometer.
 When measuring temperatures other than the body temperature, a laboratory thermometer, or lab thermometer, is employed.
-There is a wide range of temperatures from -10°C to 110°C. It is meant to measure boiling point, freezing point, or temperature of other substances in a laboratory setting.
+There is a wide range of temperatures from -10°C to 110°C. It is meant to measure the boiling point, freezing point, or temperature of other substances in a laboratory setting.
 If you want to check the temperature of a solvent, you can use a laboratory thermometer, but not a clinical one.

-How to use digital Thermometer:
+How to use a digital Thermometer?

 These thermometers employ an electronic circuit to measure the temperature.
 An embedded microchip analyses the data and displays it numerically on the digital screen after the data has been captured by the camera.
 They're easy to use, cheap, and accurate, so they're a great choice.
 Body temperature can be measured with the help of digital thermometers, which can be regarded as a more advanced thermometer.